 Pork Knuckle spices and oil on a grey piece of marble.

 Spices – I use a traditional combination of caraway seeds, fennel seeds, mustard seeds and juniper berries.
 All the spices except juniper berries are readily available in the supermarket.
-If you are a gin lover you will know the distinct pine and peppery flavour of juniper.
-You can leave it out but is well worth sourcing some online or at good markets.

-Pork Knuckle Gravy Ingredients with labels.
+Pork Knuckle schweinshaxe Gravy Ingredients with labels.

 Pork Knuckle Gravy

 Most roast pork knuckle recipes are served with German beer gravy.
-Following a low carb, sugar-free lifestyle I wanted to not use dark beer.
+Following a low carb, sugar-free lifestyle, I wanted to not use dark beer.

 Collagen helps to thicken the gravy.
-You can leave it out if you prefer or you can substitute 1 teaspoon of gelatin powder.
+You can leave it out if you prefer, or you can substitute 1 teaspoon of gelatin powder.

 As an additional low-carb gravy thickener, I have used xanthan gum or glucomannan powder.
-If you prefer, you can just use cornstarch or tapioca powder.
+If you prefer, you can use cornstarch or tapioca powder.

 How To Make It